Mathieu Scalet: Motor Lublin

 On 23 June 2023, Scalet joined I liga side Motor Lublin on a two-year deal.
 A clause was added to his contract that allowed it to be prolonged by half of its original length.
 In Motor, he was assigned with a squad number #37.
 He made his debut for Motor in a 3–2 home victory over Zagłębie Sosnowiec, which took place on 21 June 2023.
 He scored his first goal for his new team on 8 December, during a 0–4 away victory in a rematch against Zagłębie.
+He was released by Motor in June 2026 after his contract had expired.
+In total, he made 75 appearances in all competitions for Motor, scoring five goals and recording three assists.

+Odra Opole

+On 18 June 2026, I liga club Odra Opole announced the signing of Scalet on a deal until June 2028, with an option for another year.